30 Diabetes Friendly Local Foods to Eat in Singapore

 11. Chicken rice

 Believe it or not, chicken rice can be made healthy!
-Just have it as a set with vegetables (sans oyster sauce and fried shallots), ask for more cucumber slices, change from flavoured to plain rice, and take the skin off the chicken.
+Just have it as a set with vegetables (sans oyster sauce and fried shallots), ask for more cucumber slices, change from flavoured to brown (or plain) rice, and take the skin off the chicken.
 Tada!
 A low-fat, balanced meal.
 But now I hear you complain that it’s not chicken rice without flavoured rice!

-The trick then, is to have it just occasionally, and if you’re sharing with a friend, consider having one bowl flavoured, one bowl unflavoured rice so that you can have half of each (and halve the fats and salt).
+The trick is to have it just occasionally, flavour with a bit of the chicken soup, and if you’re sharing with a friend, consider having one bowl flavoured, one bowl unflavoured rice so that you can have half of each (and halve the fats and salt).

 12. Chicken or watercress soup and brown rice

-Resist temptation to lap up the salty soup and enjoy the ingredients with plain rice.
-Steer clear of yam or pumpkin rice: these have extra fat and sodium added!
+Resist temptation to lap up the salty soup and enjoy the ingredients with plain brown rice.
+Steer clear of yam or pumpkin rice: these have extra saturated fat and sodium added!

 13. Thunder tea rice